-One Tampa: Relief Now, Rise Together Phase III for Businesses
+One Tampa: Relief Now, Rise Together Phase III Expanded for Businesses

-In order to expand One Tampa’s relief efforts to reach more businesses, the City of Tampa is launching Phase III of the relief program.
-Businesses that are considered critically impacted can qualify.
-Businesses do not have to be located in a low-income-census-tract or CRA zone like in previous phases.
+The application process for Phase III Expanded of One Tampa is now closed, as all available funding has been distributed.
+In order to reach more businesses with One Tampa’s relief efforts, the City of Tampa expanded Phase III of the program.
+Businesses that are considered critically impacted and have previously paid their 2020 City of Tampa Business Tax Receipt (City Business License) were eligible to apply.
+Businesses did not have to be located in a low-income-census-tract or Community Redevelopment Area (CRA) zone like in previous phases.
 One Tampa has been funded via a combination of philanthropic donations, community redevelopment funds, and federal dollars.
-At the completion of Phase III, the City of Tampa will have distributed over $4 million to help small businesses and individuals under the One Tampa program.

-$2,000 checks will be delivered directly to “critically-impacted” businesses to help them aid in business expenses.
-Critically Impacted businesses are businesses that had to close or experience a significant reduction in revenue over the past few months due to COVID-19.
+$2,000 checks were mailed or hand delivered to critically impacted businesses that qualify to help aid them in business expenses.
+Critically Impacted businesses are businesses that had to close or experienced a significant reduction in revenue over the past few months due to COVID-19